Samsung/mixed-reality-extension-godot/README.md

 The Mixed Reality Extension SDK Godot library makes it easy for any Godot app or game to support user generated content (UGC) built with the [Mixed Reality Extension SDK]( https://github.com/Microsoft/mixed-reality-extension-sdk).
 It also makes it easy to test an MRE within a simple environment inside the Godot editor.

+This project was forked from [Mixed Reality Extension Unity](https://github.com/Microsoft/mixed-reality-extension-unity).

 ## Prerequisites
 * Install Git